Guides and Guidelines to help you meet Practice Standards

 Infection Prevention and Control Guide

 Effective infection prevention and control is essential for the delivery of quality, safe physiotherapy services.
 Physiotherapists must be knowledgeable about the principles underlying infection control and implement appropriate measures in their practice.
-This resource provides practical information to assist physiotherapists in those efforts.
+This resource provides practical information to assist physiotherapists in their efforts.

 Managing Challenging Situations Guide